Australian Standard 1940

 By Lisel Dingley November 19, 2024

 Hypothetical Situation: A site’s Environmental Authority lists a number of groundwater bores, and states that they must be monitored for certain parameters 6 monthly.
 The EA has another condition which states that a groundwater review must be undertaken every 3 years by an appropriately experienced person (hydrogeologist).
 The site diligently samples the groundwater bores, and collates the field and laboratory results into a spreadsheet.
 However, those results are not reviewed when they are received… because the EA says that a groundwater review must be undertaken every 3 years, with no other specific review obligations.
 Given groundwater monitoring is intended as a warning system for contamination, is only reviewing the groundwater results every 3 years adequate to meet the General Environmental Duty of the Environmental Protection Act?
 Or a general EA condition such as the requirement to take all reasonable and practicable measure to prevent or minimise the likelihood of environmental harm being caused by the activities?
 When a dam containing hazardous waste is found to be leaking (found upon visual inspection), and subsequently the previous two years of groundwater data are reviewed and found to indicate this has been occurring prior to the visible leak being detected, it is likely this will not be looked upon favourably in a prosecution.
 “But it wasn’t time for our 3 yearly review!” is unlikely to be acceptable to the Regulator.
 Perhaps the EA has another condition which states that deterioration of groundwater quality must be reported to the Regulator within 14 days of receipt of the results.
 If data is only reviewed every 3 years, how is this condition being met?
 Perhaps the EA has a condition that requires the development and implementation of a Groundwater Monitoring Plan.
 It is suggested an adequate Groundwater Monitoring Plan should include guidance on interpretation of results, not just what, when and where to monitor.
 In our opinion, a Groundwater Monitoring Plan without interpretation guidance is defective and non-compliant with the intent of the condition.
 And if it does have guidance, is this clear enough to be accurately and swiftly executed by site personnel?
 We see many shortcomings in groundwater monitoring.
 Some of the most common and most significant include: · Data that clearly demonstrates potential environmental harm, which has not been noticed or investigated.
 There are some really easy ones in this space – your groundwater should not have PFAS in it!
 If it does, you either have identified contamination of the aquifer or contamination of your samples by your sampling methodology or the laboratory.
 Regardless, this should be promptly investigated. · Sites not being aware which of their bores is a leak detection bore and which are aquifer monitoring bores.
 One should be dry and the second should not be dry, and if this is not the case, this needs investigating. · Sites not having modelled groundwater flow direction to determine what is an upgradient (background) monitoring bore, and what is downgradient (identification) monitoring bore, and therefore not being able to interpret results adequately. · Not monitoring water quality in ponds that have the potential to leak, and therefore being unaware of the potential contaminants that would indicate seepage into the aquifer from the pond.
 Groundwater monitoring can be a highly effective detection system of potential environmental harm, but only if it is undertaken well, by persons with a comprehensive understanding of monitoring well construction, groundwater and contaminants, and with an adequate system of bores in place.
+Last updated 19 November 2024.
+This information is general in nature, may not be current, and may not be applicable to your specific circumstances.
+It should not be used as a substitute for site-specific professional advice.

 More Posts